Wyandot Ride Service

 Coordination means working with transit providers, human service agencies, private institutions, businesses, volunteers, and political leaders to come up with creative solutions for community needs.

 Wyandot Rides Complies with all Civil Rights Laws including Title VI and ADA.
 Public Notice of Title VI Rights.

 The HHWP Community Action Commission operates its programs and services without regard to race, color, and national origin in accordance with Title VI of the Civil Rights Act.
 Any person who believes he/she has been aggrieved by any unlawful discriminatory practice under Title VI may file a complaint with HHWP Community Action Commission.
-For more information on our Title VI program and the procedures for filing complaints, contact Brandi Ferguson at the CAC at 419-423-3755, or visit our offices at 1637 Tiffin Avenue, Findlay, Ohio and ask for Brandi.
-A Title VI complaint involving our public transportation program can also be filed with the Federal Transit Administration, Office of Civil Rights, Attn: Title VI Program Coordinator, East Building, 5th Floor-TCR, 1200 New Jersey Ave., SE, Washington DC 20590.
-If information is needed in another language, please contact Brandi Ferguson at 419-423-3755.
+For more information on our Title VI program and the procedures for filing complaints, contact Britta Niese at the CAC at 419-423-3755 or visit our offices at 1637 Tiffin Avenue, Findlay, OH 45840 and ask for Britta.
+A Title VI complaint involving our public transportation program called HATS can also be filed with the Federal Transit Administration, Office of Civil Rights, Attn: Title VI Program Coordinator, East Building, 5th Floor-TCR, 1200 New Jersey Ave., SE, Washington DC 20590.
+If information is needed in another language, please contact Britta Niese at 419-423-3755.